openhwgroup/programs/program/process/OpenHW Group IP Core - RTL Freeze Checklist and Release Process.md

 The Technical Project Leader or Project Manager for the project verifies that the checklist(s) have all been signed off.
 He or she then creates a tag on each repository associated with the release.
-Therefore , in a multiple repository project, multiple tags are required.
+Therefore, in a multiple repository project, multiple tags are required.

 For example, the following three repositories tagged for cv32e40p: